FIND YOUR PATH TO COMPASSION

 Find Your Path to Compassion is a heartfelt guide for those seeking to enhance their capacity for kindness and empathy.
 It offers a roadmap to a more compassionate and fulfilling life.

-Part of the Find Your Path series, which sheds light on a range of common mental-health struggles – from anxiety and depression to imposter syndrome and resilience – and offers practical, compassionate techniques for navigating life’s inevitable challenges.
+Part of the Find Your Path series, which sheds light on a range of common mental-health struggles and offers practical, compassionate techniques for navigating life’s inevitable challenges.
+Other books in the series include Find Your Path through Anxiety, Find Your Path through Depression, Find Your Path through Imposter Syndrome, Find Your Path to Acceptance and Find Your Path to Resilience.

 Series: